lgzhang/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 A/B Testing Event Types
 ==========================

-Course authors can configure course content to present modules contain other modules.
+Course authors can configure course content to present modules that contain other modules.
 For example, a parent module can include two child modules with content that differs in some way for comparison testing.
-When a student navigates to a module that is set up for A/B testing, the student is randomly assigned to a group and shown only one of the child modules.
+When a student navigates to a module that is set up for A/B testing in this way, the student is randomly assigned to a group and shown only one of the child modules.

-.. what identifies a module as being an A/B test parent module, and triggers the partition/group assignment?
-.. why are two layers of categorization, into both partitions and groups, needed?
+* Internally, a *partition* defines the type of experiment: between video and text, for example.
+A course can include any number of modules with the same partition, or experiment type.
+* For each partition, students are randomly assigned to a *group*.
+The group determines which content, either video or text in this example, is shown by every module with that partitioning.

-These event types apply to modules that are set up to randomly assign students to groups so that modules with different content can be shown to the different groups.
+The event types that follow apply to modules that are set up to randomly assign students to groups so that different content can be shown to the different groups.

-.. note:: The common ``context`` field includes a ``course_user_tags`` field to identify the student's assigned partition and group.

 **History**: These event types were added on 12 Mar 2014.